 A born storyteller, Anna has spent her life exploring different creative outlets to tell them.
 CBC’s Comics found her as a young comic and now by industry standards she is an old comic.
 Almost two decades in stand-up comedy has enabled her to broaden her reach, explore the landscape and find what is now becoming her life’s work.
-Anna has become a fixture in the Canadian comedy community, is co-producer of Toronto’s Festival of Funny Women “The SheDot Festival”, is an accomplished writer and speaker as well as a charitable cycling advocate with a side of indoor cycling instructor.
+Anna has become a fixture in the Canadian comedy community, co-founded a women’s comedy festival in Toronto, is the Associate Producer of YYComedy Festival in Calgary and the Comedian in Residence at Gilda’s Club Toronto, is an accomplished writer and speaker as well as a charitable cycling advocate with a side of indoor cycling instructor.
+Not a napper.

 from TEDx Powell River